A Tutorial on Meta-Reinforcement Learning: Bayes-adaptive Optimality

 \paragraph{Connections with other exploration methods} While not all the methods described in Section~\ref{sec:explore_basics} aim to learn Bayes-adaptive optimal policies, the framework of BAMDPs can still offer a helpful perspective on how these methods explore.
 We discuss several examples below.

 First, black box meta-RL algorithms such as \rlsquared learn a recurrent policy that not only conditions on the current state $s_t$, but on the history of observed states, actions, and rewards $\tau_{:t} = (s_0, a_0, r_0, \ldots, s_t)$, which is typically processed through a recurrent neural network to create some hidden state $h_t$ at each timestep.
 Notably, this history is sufficient for computing the belief state $b_t = p(r, p \mid \tau_{:t})$, and hence black box meta-RL algorithms can in principle learn Bayes-adaptive optimal policies by encoding the belief state in the hidden state $h_t$.
 Indeed, variBAD can be seen as adding an auxiliary loss to a black box meta-RL algorithm that encourages the hidden state to be predictive of the belief state, though practical implementations of these approaches differ, as variBAD typically does not backpropagate through its hidden state, whereas \rlsquared does.
-Moreover, it has been shown both theoretically and empirically that meta-learned agents learn Bayes-optimal behavior in bandits \citep{mikulik2020meta}.
-However, in practice, black box meta-RL algorithms struggle to learn Bayes-adaptive optimal policies in domains that require sophisticated exploration, as optimization is challenging. \citet{liu2021decoupling} highlight one such optimization challenge for black box meta-RL algorithms, where learning to explore and gather information is challenging without already having learned how to exploit this information, and vice-versa.
+However, in practice, black box meta-RL algorithms may struggle to efficiently learn Bayes-adaptive optimal policies in domains requiring exploration that is temporally-extended and qualitatively different from the exploitation behavior.
+Learning such sophisticated exploration is difficult due to challenges in end-to-end optimization.

+While \citet{team2023human} demonstrate that is possible to learn complicated exploration strategies end-to-end, doing so may also require the use of curriculum learning, distillation, and a large number of samples for meta-training \citep{team2023human}.
+Moreover, the meta-exploration problem in their task distribution may not have presented a difficult meta-exploration problem as their agent ``does not use the trial conditioning information it observes to adjust its behaviour'' \citep{team2023human}.
+End-to-end training on the meta-RL objective alone presents a difficult optimization problem. \citet{liu2021decoupling} highlight one such optimization challenge for black box meta-RL algorithms, where learning to explore and gather information is challenging without already having learned how to exploit this information, and vice-versa.